korney4eg/korney4eg.github.io/tasks/_posts/2021-02-01-phase2-task2-run-blog-in-containers.md

 * **Build wordpress image 1**:You need to update `Dockerfile` that has *nginx* with php support, to setup wordpress with predefined theme and [thank-after-post plugin **v0.8.0**](https://github.com/korney4eg/thank-after-post-plugin/releases/download/v0.8.0/thank-after-post.zip).
 Then build docker image with unique tag.
 * **Build wordpress image 2**:You need to update `Dockerfile` that has *nginx* with php support, to setup wordpress with predefined theme and [thank-after-post plugin **v0.9.0**](https://github.com/korney4eg/thank-after-post-plugin/releases/download/v0.9.0/thank-after-post.zip).
 Then build docker image  with unique tag.

+**Note:** Those imagase shouldn't include database. it will be running in separate docker container.

 ### 3. Upload images to public container regisry using GitHub actions

 * **Create GitHub workflow**: Workflow should build image on every update of `master` branch, tag this image with unique tag and push it to one of the public repositories of your choice.